 Tired of all of the talk about diversity and equity in the outdoors and just want to get outside and play?
 Teresa Baker, founder of the African American Nature and Parks Experience and co-creator of the Outdoor CEO Diversity Pledge, agrees with you.
 “Shit, we’re tired of it too.
 If there was more action there would be less conversation.”

 There’s a myth that has served the outdoor industry quite well for decades: People of color don’t recreate outside.
-This myth making has allowed for a sea of whiteness to present itself as a pilar of normalcy by which everything else can be measured against.
-From magazines, to films, to marketing campaigns, to social media, we’ve been presented with a narrative that people of color are missing from our outdoors spaces.
+This myth-making has allowed for a sea of whiteness to present itself as a pillar of normalcy by which everything else can be measured against.
+From magazines, to films, to marketing campaigns, to social media, we’ve been presented with a narrative that people of color are missing from our outdoor spaces.
 And that couldn’t be farther from the truth, says Baker.

 Beyond the pending environmental disaster that Baker is determined to avoid, her work has nothing to do with political correctness and everything to do with business.
 In the next 20 years, the United States will have a majority non-white population.
 If that population doesn’t have a connection to the outdoors, we can expect to see declining sales in retail and lower than average visits to resorts and national/state parks.

 While her mission has been consistent, her approach has changed a bit.
 “When I first started doing this work I was loud and I didn’t give a shit what anyone thought.
 I mean I still don’t give a shit what people think but my approach is a little bit different now that I’m working with brands and it’s a business.”